 Alpha transparency... click to enable/disable Alpha Layer

 Global color palette... equal Palettes for all frames (global palette).
 Click to change

-Active Stencil... indicates if a stencil is enabled and the selection mask is active. (see also palette window)
+Active Stencil... indicates if a stencil is enabled and the corresponding pixel selection is active. (see also palette window)

 Sometimes it happens that you accidentally modify the wrong layer.
 To prevent this you may manually protect a layer from being modified with drawing tools by using the lock.